DreymaR/BigBagKbdTrixPKL/README.md

 * EPKL has lots of improvements over the old abandonware PKL by Máté Farkas (2008–2010).
 * Nearly all my Big Bag "tricks" are implemented for EPKL, as layouts and accessory files.
 * Some non-EPKL BigBag stuff can be found in the Other folder, such as other keyboard tools.
-* Some non-BigBag stuff can be found in EPKL too, including support for several other layouts.
+* Some non-BigBag stuff is found in EPKL too, including support for several other layouts.
     - I won't support just any other layout though, as I don't have time and energy to do so.
     - The layouts I have included for EPKL have all seemed interesting and/or promising to me.
     - Note: This does _not_ include certain layouts such as Workman and Norman.
     - I consider those flawed designs for which there are far better options.
 Really.
-    - It does include Dvorak although that layout is old now, together with some Dvorak mods.
+    - It does include Dvorak although that layout is dated now, together with some Dvorak mods.
 <br>

 Getting EPKL up and running
 ---------------------------
-* Download a full copy of this repository or just its executable resources.
+* Download a full copy of this repository, or just its executable resources.
     - Under **[Release][GitRel] Assets**, there's a .ZIP file with the files needed to run EPKL.
 Unzip and run!
     - For the newest updated Git **commit** with source code, instead **[Download ZIP][GitCom]** from the green `Code` button.
     - For releases, the `EPKL.exe` binary is included.
 For commits, you must run `Compile_EPKL.bat` to produce it.
-    - Note that some virus protection programs overreact to Autohotkey (AHK) code using keyboard hooks.
+    - Note that some virus protection programs overreact to compiling Autohotkey (AHK) code of this type.
 * **FAST LANE:** If you simply want "vanilla Colemak" on a US/ANSI keyboard, just run EPKL.exe and type!
     - If you insist on having the Caps key as Backspace instead of the superior and wonderful Extend key…
     - … in the [Layouts Default file][LayDef] find the first `;QWCLK = BACK` etc line and remove that semicolon…